HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Software Project Management/SoftwareProjectManagement.md

 Customers who specify the requirements for the software to be engineered and other stakeholders who have a peripheral interest in the outcome.<br/>
   - End-users who interact with the software once it is released for production use.<br/>

+### **<br/>Team Leaders**
+`MOI model for leadership`<br/>
+  - Motivation  The ability to encourage (by “push or pull”) technical people to produce to their best ability.<br/>
+    - Organization The ability to mold existing processes (or invent new ones) that will enable the initial concept to be translated into a final product.<br/>
+    - Ideas or Innovation.
+The ability to encourage people to create and feel creative even when they must work within bounds established for a particular software product or application.<br/>
+    - Characteristics of effective project managers (problem-solving, managerial identity, achievement, influence, and team building)<br/>